apache/incubator-heron/website/content/docs/operators/configuration/instance.md

 title: Heron Instance
 ---

-You can configure the behavior of the [Heron Instances](../../../concepts/architecture#heron-instance) (HIs) in a topology using the parameters below.
+You can provide a default configuration for the behavior of [Heron Instances](../../../concepts/architecture#heron-instance) (HIs) in topologies using the parameters below.

+> Heron Instance configuration can be overridden on a per-topology basis.
+Setting Heron Instance configuration at the cluster level only establishes *default* for topologies running in those clusters.

 ## Internal Configuration